Top 5 This Week

 Schools and Education

-South Carolina’s public school quality varies considerably by district.
+South Carolina‘s public school quality varies considerably by district.
 The strongest performers — Greenville County Schools, Fort Mill School District 4 (York County), and Lexington School District 1 — consistently rank among the state’s top systems and compare favorably with national standards.
-Charleston County School District serves a range of demographics with variable outcomes; the most desirable Charleston suburban schools (Wando High, Lucy Beckham High in Mount Pleasant) rank among the state’s strongest.
+Charleston County School District serves a range of demographics with variable outcomes; the most desirable Charleston suburban schools (Wando High, Lucy Beckham High in Mount Pleasant) rank among the state’s best.
 The South Carolina Department of Education’s school report card system provides performance data by school.

 Cultural and Community Life